1909sept03java/ambiorix-cruzangeles/Notes/RevatureDay20.md

 Annotations can be used to set up the packages to be scanned This is called "Component Scanning"

+## Dependency Injection Styles

+injections
+setter injection
+constructor injection (can't create the object unless all dependencies are resolved) interface injection (not supported by spring) field injection (not best practice since it breaks encapsulation)

+is different from bean wiring

+ways to wire beans
+explicitly
+auto wiring (by name or type)

 ## General

 ### Design Patterns